 The United States Department of Labor, in its Occupational Outlook Handbook, reports that "The job outlook for mental health counselors is expected to grow by thirty-seven percent through 2020, much faster than in all other occupations.
 Growth is expected as the overall population grows, and as insurance companies increasingly provide for reimbursement as a less costly alternative to psychologists and psychiatrists."

-Counselor Education is considered an evening program, with courses meeting once a week, and class times starting in the late afternoon and early evening hours.
-Our courses are held at Northeastern’s main campus.
-Our courses are listed as:
+The M.A. in Counseling program is considered an evening program, with courses meeting once a week, and class times starting in the late afternoon and early evening hours.
+Classes are held at Northeastern’s Main Campus, and are listed as:

 - Lecture: courses meet each week on campus during the semester